MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 1. After the **Data Tables, Structures and Unions** box opens, select the groups to use for the data tables and structures, and then select **Next**.

-   This example doesn't require this setting, so nothing is selected.
+   This example doesn't require any selections, so no items are selected.

    :::image type="content" source="media/la-newproject-import-hostdef14.png" alt-text="Screenshot shows Data Tables, Structures, and Unions box for IMS.":::